Best LLMs for coding: developer favorites

 There may be a new coding LLM leading the pack by the time you read this, but there are some consistent favorites software engineers rely on.

-Claude Sonnet 4 - A significant upgrade delivering superior coding and reasoning while responding more precisely to instructions.
-Achieves state-of-the-art score of 72.7% on SWE-bench – balancing performance and efficiency for both internal and external use cases.
-GitHub says Claude Sonnet 4 soars in agentic tasks and will introduce it as the base model for the new coding agent in GitHub Copilot.
+Claude Sonnet 4.5 - A significant upgrade delivering superior coding and reasoning while responding more precisely to instructions.
+Achieves state-of-the-art score of 77.2% on SWE-bench – balancing performance and efficiency for both internal and external use cases.
+It represents a significant leap forward from Sonnet 4, with dramatic improvements in autonomous coding, extended thinking, and real-world software engineering tasks.

 Key capabilities:

-- Parallel tool execution: Both models can use multiple tools simultaneously for enhanced productivity
+- Parallel tool execution: Can run multiple bash commands and tools simultaneously for maximum efficiency

 Key capabilities: